rackspace/rack/docs/configuration.rst

 you can copy file in the location below to the appropriate directory and source it: github.com/jrperritt/rack/setup/commandcompletion_bash.sh

+If you are using PowerShell and want command-completion, you can run the ``commandcompletion_posh.ps1`` script in the ``setup`` directory.
+That script will perform normal command-completion for non-rack commands, and rack-specific completions for ``rack`` commands.
+A few caviats for PowerShell users:
+* The script overrides the ``global:TabExpansion2`` function.
+* This should work for PowerShell versions greater than or equal to 3, but it was tested with PowerShell_ISE v4.
+* You will get the normal Windows command-completion (with a circular buffer).

 Check the version
 -----------------